- Overview

 Course Bundle: SMR Failure Prevention & Welding Technology to Avoid Damage Mechanisms Occurring in Service

-Day 1: Begin with Steam Methane Reformer (SMR) Failure Prevention, where David and Venkat share insights from over 40 SMRs worldwide.
+Day 1: Begin with Steam Methane Reformer (SMR) Failure Prevention, where David share insights from over 40 SMRs worldwide.
 This foundational course covers significant failure events in ammonia, methanol, and hydrogen plants and introduces key preventative controls to safeguard your SMR.

 Topics covered: